getgauge/docs.gauge.org/getting_started/view-a-report.rst

 :vscode:`Viewing Reports from Visual Studio Code`
 -------------------------------------------------

-Once the specifications are run you will get immediate feedback in the output screen of Visual Studio Code.
+Once the specifications are run you will get immediate feedback in the output console of Visual Studio Code.

-Once you've run the sample spec, you can view the HTML report of the tests run by following either of the steps below:
+You can also view the HTML report of tests run by following either of the steps below:

 Open the html report by clicking on the view summary link in Visual Studio Code